philipayates/floods/README.md

 # floods

 This repository contains data and R code for robust local likelihood estimation for nonstationary flood frequency analysis.
-The data and code presented here are used in the (submitted 2023) paper by John Grego and Philip Yates.
+The data and code presented here are used in the 2024 paper by John Grego and Philip Yates, "Robust Local Likelihood Estimation for Non-stationary Flood Frequency Analysis," appearing in the _Journal of Agricultural, Biological, and Environmental Statistics_.

 To perform the robust local likelihood estimation: